 Red Bull were no strangers to F1 - as sponsors - prior to formally entering as a works team in 2004.
 Nonetheless, the scale of their success over the following decade was staggering.
 After a first podium in 2006, the team hit their stride in 2009, claiming six victories and second in the constructors' standings.
 Over the next four seasons they were a tour de force, claiming consecutive title doubles between 2010 and 2013, with Sebastian Vettel emerging as the sport's youngest quadruple champion.
-Now their hopes of recapturing that glory lie with an equally exciting talent – one named Max Verstappen…
+Now they are recapturing that glory with an equally exciting talent – one named Max Verstappen…

 A lonely second in the standings, consistently clear of the midfield but rarely able to match the pace of champions Mercedes.
 Max Verstappen stars – with two wins and another nine podiums – but Alex Albon is dropped for 2021 after just two top-three appearances.

 Transition from Renault to Honda power is remarkably smooth, and Max Verstappen’s four wins ensure an almost identical points tally to 2018.
 Drop Pierre Gasly mid-year in favour of rookie Alex Albon, and late-season progress raises hopes of a genuine title challenge in 2020.